Facade: High-Precision Insider Threat Detection Using Deep Contextual Anomaly Detection: Training

 We theoretically demonstrate that learning on positive sampling results in a semantically meaningful classifier $f$.
-Ranking events with $f$ is equivalent to sorting by \emph{lift}, independent of model architecture, featurization, and loss function.
+Ranking events with $f$ is equivalent to sorting by $\frac{p(a, c)}{p(a)p(c)}$, i.e., the ratio of the joint probability over the product of marginals.
+This quantity is know as \emph{lift} in the data mining literature \cite{coppock2002lift}, and the result holds independently of model architecture, featurization, and loss function under mild conditions.

-For clarity of the proof, we use the following simplifications: First, we positive sample action and contexts from randomly chosen natural pairs without verifying that the principals are distinct, i.e., without checking $p_i\neq p_j$ in \eqref{check-prin}.
+For clarity of the proof, we use the following simplifications.
+First, we randomly and independently sample action and contexts from the natural pairs without verifying that the principals are distinct, i.e., without checking $p_i\neq p_j$ in \eqref{check-prin}.
 We call that distribution $\tilde{\mathcal{D}}_{\textnormal{simple}}$.
 Second, while in general, $\bA$ and $\bC$ may be infinite and richly-featurized action and contexts spaces, this part assumes they are finite and opaque.